- Rates & Property

 What happens next?

-Once you have confirmed your opening date (date of registration) and your application has been approved, a ’Pending (P)’ grade/registration certificate will be emailed to you.
-Once you have received this, you can open for business.
+Once your application has been approved, confirmation of registration will be emailed to you and once you have received this you can open for business.

-The registration fee for a Food Control Plan is $125.
-These must be re-registered every year.
+The registration fee for a Food Control Plan is $250.00 - these must be re-registered every year.

-The National Programme fee is $125.
-These must be re-registered every two years.Close
+The National Programme fee is $250.00 - these must be re-registered every two years.Close